swoichha/Smoothie-Management-System/README.md

 # Smoothie Management System

+This project is a web application developed using React, HTML, CSS, and Supabase.
+It serves as a management system for smoothies, allowing users to easily create, edit, and delete smoothie recipes.

+### Description:

+The Smoothie Management System provides users with a convenient platform to organize and manage their smoothie recipes.
+Built with React for the frontend interface and HTML/CSS for styling, the application offers a visually appealing and user-friendly experience.

+Utilizing the Supabase database, the system ensures seamless data management and synchronization.
+Users can effortlessly add new smoothie recipes, edit existing ones, and delete recipes they no longer need.
+Real-time updates are reflected across the application and on the Supabase dashboard, ensuring that users always have access to the latest information.

-Web Application build using React.js + Supabase.
-The application will have smoothies card on which CRUD will be performed.
+With its intuitive interface and robust functionality, the Smoothie Management System simplifies the process of managing smoothie recipes, making it an ideal choice for smoothie enthusiasts and health-conscious individuals alike.
+The application will have a smoothies card on which CRUD will be performed.

 ### Features